-Phanalasy, Miller, Rylands and Lieby [932] in 2011 showed that there is a relationship between completely separating systems and labeling of regular graphs.
+Phanalasy, Miller, Rylands and Lieby [987] in 2011 showed that there is a relationship between completely separating systems and labeling of regular graphs.
 Based on this relationship they proved that some regular graphs are antimagic.
-Phanalasy, Miller, Iliopoulos, Pissis and Vaezpour [930] proved the Cartesian product of regular graphs obtained from [932] is antimagic.
-Ryan, Phanalasy, Miller and Rylands introduced the generalized web and flower graphs in [978] and proved that these families of graphs are antimagic.
-Rylands, Phanalasy, Ryan and Miller extended the concept of generalized web graphs to the single apex multi-generalized web graphs and they proved these graphs to be antimagic in [980].
-Ryan, Phanalasy, Rylands and Miller extended the concept of generalized flower to the single apex multi-(complete) generalized flower graphs and constructed antimagic labeling for this family of graphs in [979].
-For more about antimagicness of generalized web and flower graphs see [867].
-Phanalasy, Ryan, Miller and Arumugam [931] introduced the concept of generalized pyramid graphs and they constructed antimagic labeling for these graphs.
-Bača, Miller, Phanalasy and Feňovčíková proved that some join graphs and incomplete join graphs are antimagic in [152].
+Phanalasy, Miller, Iliopoulos, Pissis and Vaezpour [985] proved the Cartesian product of regular graphs obtained from [987] is antimagic.
+Ryan, Phanalasy, Miller and Rylands introduced the generalized web and flower graphs in [1038] and proved that these families of graphs are antimagic.
+Rylands, Phanalasy, Ryan and Miller extended the concept of generalized web graphs to the single apex multi-generalized web graphs and they proved these graphs to be antimagic in [1040].
+Ryan, Phanalasy, Rylands and Miller extended the concept of generalized flower to the single apex multi-(complete) generalized flower graphs and constructed antimagic labeling for this family of graphs in [1039].
+For more about antimagicness of generalized web and flower graphs see [916].
+Phanalasy, Ryan, Miller and Arumugam [986] introduced the concept of generalized pyramid graphs and they constructed antimagic labeling for these graphs.
+Bača, Miller, Phanalasy and Feňovčíková proved that some join graphs and incomplete join graphs are antimagic in [154].

 A split graph is a graph that has a vertex set that can be partitioned into a clique and an independent set.
-Tyshkevich (see [202]) defines a canonically decomposable graph as follows.
-For a split graph S with a given partition of its vertex set into an independent set A and a clique B (denoted by S(A,B)), and an arbitrary graph B the composition $S(A,B) \circ H$ is the graph obtained by taking the disjoint union of S(A,B) and B and adding to it all edges having an endpoint in each of B and B and B such that B such that B and B such that B is canonically decomposable; otherwise B is canonically indecomposable.
-Barrus [202] proved that every connected graph on at least 3 vertices that is split or canonically decomposable is antimagic.
+Tyshkevich (see [208]) defines a canonically decomposable graph as follows.
+For a split graph S with a given partition of its vertex set into an independent set A and a clique B (denoted by S(A,B)), and an arbitrary graph H the composition $S(A,B) \circ H$ is the graph obtained by taking the disjoint union of S(A,B) and H and adding to it all edges having an endpoint in each of B and V(H).
+If G contains nonempty induced subgraphs H and S and vertex subsets A and B such that $G = S(A, B) \circ H$, then G is canonically decomposable; otherwise G is canonically indecomposable.
+Barrus [208] proved that every connected graph on at least 3 vertices that is split or canonically decomposable is antimagic.

-Hartsfield and Ringel [511] conjecture that every tree except $P_2$ is antimagic and, moreover, every connected graph except $P_2$ is antimagic.
-Alon, Kaplan, Lev, Roditty, and Yuster [58] use probabilistic methods and analytic number theory to show that this conjecture is true for all graphs with n vertices and minimum degree $\Omega(\log n)$ .
-They also prove that if G is a graph with

-$n \ge 4$ vertices and $\Delta(G) \ge n-2$ , then G is antimagic and all complete partite graphs except $K_2$ are antimagic.
-Chawathe and Krishna [307] proved that every complete m-ary tree is antimagic.
+Hartsfield and Ringel [530] conjecture that every tree except P_2 is antimagic and, moreover, every connected graph except P_2 is antimagic.
+Alon, Kaplan, Lev, Roditty, and Yuster [59] use probabilistic methods and analytic number theory to show that this conjecture is true for all graphs with n vertices and minimum degree $\Omega(\log n)$.
+They also prove that if G is a graph with $n \geq 4$ vertices and $\Delta(G) \geq n-2$, then G is antimagic and all complete partite graphs except K_2 are antimagic.
+Chawathe and Krishna [314] proved that every complete m-ary tree is antimagic.

-Kaplan, Lev, and Roditty [629] prove that every non-trivial rooted tree for which every vertex that is a not a leaf has at least two children is antimagic.
+Kaplan, Lev, and Roditty [656] prove that every non-trivial rooted tree for which every vertex that is a not a leaf has at least two children is antimagic.
 For a graph H with m vertices and an Abelian group G they define H to be G-antimagic if there is a one-to-one mapping from the edges of H to the nonzero elements of G such that the sums of the labels of the edges incident to v, taken over all vertices v of H, are distinct.
-For any $n \geq 2$ they show that a non-trivial rooted tree with n vertices for which every vertex that is a not a leaf has at least two children is $Z_n$ -antimagic if and only if n is odd.
+For any $n \geq 2$ they show that a non-trivial rooted tree with n vertices for which every vertex that is a not a leaf has at least two children is Z_n -antimagic if and only if n is odd.
 They also show that these same trees are G-antimagic for elementary Abelian groups G with prime exponent congruent to 1 (mod 3).